-Vincristine is a chemotherapy drug usually given to treat leukaemia, lymphoma, multiple myeloma and some children's cancers.
 This information should ideally be read with our general information about chemotherapy and your type of cancer.

 Back to top

-through a fine, plastic tube inserted under the skin and into a vein near your collarbone (central line)
+through a fine tube that goes under the skin of your chest and into a vein close by (central line)

-into a fine tube inserted into a vein in the crook of your arm (PICC line).
+through a fine tube that is put into a vein in your arm and goes up into a vein in your chest (PICC line).

 Chemotherapy is usually given as a course of several sessions (cycles) of treatment over a few months.
-The length of your treatment and the number of cycles you have will depend on the type of cancer or leukaemia you're being treated for.
+The length of your treatment and the number of cycles you have will depend on the type of cancer you're being treated for.
 Your nurse or doctor will discuss your treatment plan with you.

 Back to top